 GPS Tracking Watches for the Elderly

 The Alzheimer’s Store now carries the best GPS tracking watches for those living with dementia.
-In order for a GPS watch to be appropriate for someone with Alzheimer's or dementia, the watch must have a locking clasp.
-All of our GPS tracking watches have locking clasps and are packaged at the lowest GPS watch price on the internet.
+In order for a GPS watch to be appropriate for someone with Alzheimer's or dementia, a locking clasp is recommended.
+Most of our GPS tracking watches have locking clasps and are packaged at the lowest GPS watch price on the internet.

 We have arranged for your service to be conducted directly with the manufacturer.
 Any questions both before purchasing and after can be answered directly by the manufacturer’s representative.
 Please look at all the options and compare and choose the GPS tracking watch that best meets your needs.

 While the best price for each product can only be found on our site, you will activate and pay your annual service contract directly with the manufacturer’s service center.

 The location device technology with GPS tracking has introduced a new way for caregivers and families to prevent wandering emergencies with loved ones.

 Tracking devices for patients using GPS (global positioning system) are assistive technologies that can help to promote safe walking by alerting caregivers when a person with dementia wanders outside of a defined area, plus providing the geographic coordinates of that person so they can be found more easily and quickly.
 Mobility and the freedom to walk outdoors are important for maintaining quality of life for the patient.
 Wandering can provide beneficial physical exercise, a sense of personal autonomy, and social contact.The involvement of people with dementia in activities outside of the home can also relieve some of the stress of their caregivers.
 But as their disease progresses and memory becomes impaired, people with dementia may become lost, even in familiar places.
 As a result, individuals with dementia can go missing or experience critical incidents when they leave home alone and are unable to find their way back.